Vickysug/spotted-app/README.md

 ## Limitations
 * The app currently does not currently support multi-user authentication
 * The app currently does not support delete or edit operations
-* The app currently does not support searching locations by name, which is also known as forward GeoCoding.
+* The app currently does not support searching locations by name, which is also known as forward GeoCoding
+* The app currently only searches through available posts in the DOM.
+It does not search in localStorage
 ## Credit
 ## License
 Please refer to the LICENSE in the repo.